 While we love Geeks On Sainsbury for its coffee and bagels, we can't go past their epic gluten-free feasts.
 Their eggs bene (choose between Pokeno bacon, Aoraki smoked salmon or pan-fried tofu) comes with a gluten-friendly layered agria potato or a moreish pork salad.
 Think sunflower seed-crusted pork, house-made chutney, shredded apple and roquette salad on roasted veggies.
 The rest of their menu is pretty damn dope too.

 Best Ugly Bagels

-Montreal-inspired, these hand-made, wood-fired bagels are top notch.
+Montreal-inspired, these hand-made, wood-fired bagels are top-notch.
 Happily, the gluten-free variant is only $1 extra and is just as crispy on the outside and chewy on the inside as the standard ones.
-There's at least 17 toppings on offer, ranging from simple spreads like P.B.J, Best Ugly classics like Tuna Melt and the pastrami-mustard Yodi, the uniquely Kiwi Swiss Melt (which is basically a mousetrap) and even a bagel-shaped ode to the Jelly Tip.
+There are at least 17 toppings on offer, ranging from simple spreads like P.B.J, Best Ugly classics like Tuna Melt and the pastrami-mustard Yodi, the uniquely Kiwi Swiss Melt (which is basically a mousetrap) and even a bagel-shaped ode to the Jelly Tip.

 The Butcher's Son